 Now that you know the difference between essential oil and infused oil, let’s get started on what to do when making essential oil at home.

-How to Make Essential Oil
+How to Make Essential Oils with a Crock Pot

 Essential oil supplies include a crockpot with lid, distilled water, a lot of plant material (let’s say lavender) and some time.